kausaltech/reina-model/Docs/description.en.md

 ### Disease parameters

-Some of the parameters related to the disease are not yet known.
-You can see how tuning the parameters changes the outcome of the simulation.
+Some of the parameters related to the disease are still under discussion.
+You can experiment how tuning the parameters changes the outcome of the simulation.

 ## Authors